 Should you develop high blood pressure, reducing it even a small amount can help lower your risk of these health conditions.

-If your readings are consistently high or abnormally low, you should seek further advice from your medical practitioner to explore the possible underlying causes and see if they think that there may be a need for blood pressure medicine.Is My ‘elevated normal’ Or ‘elevated’ Blood Pressure Reading a Cause For Concern?
+If your blood pressure readings are consistently high or abnormally low, you should speak with your medical practitioner to explore the possible underlying causes and see if they think you may need blood pressure medications.Is My ‘elevated normal’ Or ‘elevated’ Blood Pressure Reading a Cause For Concern?

 Your blood pressure’s overall status would generally be considered ‘elevated normal’ or if looking at the newer ACC/AHA (American College of Cardiology/American Heart Association) scale, which was revised in 2017, simply ‘elevated’.
 This is a little higher than you would want but there are a number of things you can do to keep this elevated blood pressure from developing into more problematic levels of hypertension later and reduce it back towards a lower blood pressure.
 These would include: